When it comes to Trade embellishments, The RNZAOC and its predecessors had very few.

-Traditionally considered part of the Electrical and Mechanical Engineers, New Zealand Army Armourers had their roots as part of the NZAOC until 1946 when they became part of the Corps the New Zealand Electrical and Mechanical Engineers.
+Traditionally considered part of the Electrical and Mechanical Engineers, New Zealand Army Armourers had their roots as part of the NZAOC until 1946 when they became part of the New Zealand Electrical and Mechanical Engineers Corps.

 Armourers Rank Insignia

-Prior to the introduction and wide use of motorised vehicles and pneumatic wheels, wagons, carts and artillery with wooden and iron wheels were the main means of battlefield transportation.
-The repair of wheels was carried out by Wheelwrights, who due to their specialisation in working with wheels made of wood and iron, were classed as specialist artificers called “Wheeler Articifers”.
+Before the introduction and wide use of motorised vehicles and pneumatic wheels, wagons, carts and artillery with wooden and iron wheels were the main means of battlefield transportation.
+The repair of wheels was carried out by Wheelwrights, who, due to their specialisation in working with wheels made of wood and iron, were classed as specialist artificers called “Wheeler Articifers”.
 The New Zealand Expeditionary Force initially deployed in 1914 with: